mostlytoast/Low-Cost-Mocap/README.md

 ## Cameras

 ![img](https://github.com/mostlytoast/Low-Cost-Mocap/blob/no-cv-sfm/images/arducamov9281caseasmexplosion-ezgif.com-video-to-gif-converter-2.gif?raw=true)

-In previous interations
+In previous iterations of this system PlayStation Eye cameras were used which required heavy modifications.
+This is no longer the case with a new and improved 3d printed case for the Arducam OV9281 usb webcam.

+## Camera calibration
+Another improvement is a dedicated app for camera calibration which provides intuitive steps for how to setup a system.
+This will also have a GUI version shortly

 ## Dependencies

-Install the pseyepy python library: [https://github.com/bensondaled/pseyepy](https://github.com/bensondaled/pseyepy)

 install npm and yarn

 ## Runing the code

-make virtual python enviroment using pipx https://pipx.pypa.io/stable/installation/
+make virtual python environment using pipx https://pipx.pypa.io/stable/installation/

 create a virtual environment using python3 -m venv path/to/venv.
 Low-Cost-Mocap$ python3 -m venv computer_code/